• Skip to main content

 Teachers

-This resource includes photographs of seven different sands and shows how the sand grains can be identified.
+This resource includes a PowerPoint explaining how microscopy can be used to analyse sands, information about how sand samples are categorised, a summary sheet to use when looking at sands and photographs of seven different sands.
+A pdf of each of these sands details what is in the sand.
 The resource was produced by Lis Rushworth, Maggie & Peter Williams for one of the workshops organised for the Earth Science Teachers’ Association Conference which was hosted by the School of Environmental Sciences at the University of Liverpool in September 2024.
-Sand samples include:

 Click on image to download